Help Center/ SecMaster/ User Guide/ Security Orchestration/ Objects/ Managing Vulnerability Types

 Type Tag

-Vulnerability type ID, which cannot be modified.
+Vulnerability type tag, which cannot be modified.

 Startup Status

-Set the enabling status of the vulnerability type:
+Startup status of the vulnerability type.

 Description

-Description of a user-defined vulnerability
+Description of the custom vulnerability type.

 8. In the lower right corner of the page, click OK.